ElodineOfficial/jqwik-unfucked/README.md

 Because that's what happened.
 A working library got fucked.
 We unfucked it.
 The name is the commit message.

+### Aren't you violating his wishes about AI users contributing?

+No. We aren't contributing to jqwik.
+We didn't open a PR.
+We didn't submit a patch.
+We didn't push a single byte to his repository.
+The upstream maintainer has stated he doesn't want individuals who use LLMs contributing to his project.
+We respect that.
+We're not touching his project.
+If rolling back someone's commit on your own fork counts as "contributing to their project," then every mirror, every backup, and every CI cache in the world is a contributor too.
+A fork is a fork.
+His repo is his.
+Ours is ours.
+The license is the boundary, and we're happy to respect his boundaries for contribution.

 ## Why GoblinCorps?

 We're *for* protest as a valid software design pattern.
 We're *against* security theatre — the performance of safety over actual safety.